– So, you are writing the second novel? – he asked.

 He looked at me with those beautifully dense brown eyes and said: – You know, I am sure that adding a chapter about the struggle of the Italians who live in Berlin will help you later with the marketing of the book. –

 What the f**k?
 No even one word on the story?
 No mention of my poor characters?
-And what has to do the struggle of the Italians in Berlin with my manuscript?
+And what does the struggle of the Italians in Berlin have to do with my manuscript?

 I took my time and answered politely with another question: – Do you really think that Kafka or Bulgakov would write a story having the marketing of their books in mind? –